 Project Global Officer at Texas A&M

 The key to effective leadership is the ability to effectively communicate within a variety of contexts.
 Language skills create the foundation upon which all cross-cultural leadership is based.
-The Project GO Scholarship program at Texas A&M University is designed to develop skills in the critical languages of Arabic, Russian, and Japanese, and these goals are supported by on-campus courses and study abroad programs.
+The Project GO Scholarship program at Texas A&M University is designed to develop skills in the critical languages of Russian and Japanese, and these goals are supported by on-campus courses and study abroad programs.

 Scholarship funds cover the cost of: